What You’ll Accomplish

 Part 5: Your First Command

-In the sidebar, type:
+Then in the sidebar, type:

 Example output: